AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 ![]({{ site.url }}/images/GitHubPages/screenshot-8.png){:width="890px"}

 ##### Step 4: The content is added in the ReadMe file.
-Its simply writing as you would write and commit.
-Jekyll reads it as a markup language.
-There are a few things you need to know.
+Its simply writing as you would write and Jekyll reads it as a markup language.
+It has some syntax for formatting and such, summarized [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ![]({{ site.url }}/images/GitHubPages/screenshot-9.png){:width="890px"}

+Once you add and modified the content, the changes are commited same as you would save a file:

 ![]({{ site.url }}/images/GitHubPages/screenshot-10.png){:width="890px"}

+The changes made will be reflected in the website:
 ![]({{ site.url }}/images/GitHubPages/screenshot-11.png){:width="890px"}

+And in the ReadMe.md file:
 ![]({{ site.url }}/images/GitHubPages/screenshot-12.png){:width="890px"}

 Advanced: